stockphrase/no-silo/content/resources/FAQs/index.md

 > ### Honorifics and such...

 Almost every year a student will ask me "What do we call you?" on the first day of classes.
 So how should you address your teachers at college?
 This is a difficult question to answer.
-Let's think about this rhetorically.
-Who is the audience we are addressing?
+Let's think about this rhetorically and consider our audience:

 {{< hint note >}}
 ### <i class="fas fa-graduation-cap"></i> The Prouds